Maui Fiber Arts Conference

 Kauluhiwaolele Maui Fiber Arts Conference recognizes the multiple ways we utilize Hawaiian plant material.
 Leaves, bark, sedges and roots are just some of the fibers used to weave, twill, twine and knot into precious creations.

-150 students are invited to the opening and closing ceremonies of the conference to learn the associated protocols of gathering and utilizing weaving materials.
-Huakaʻi (excursions) is open to conference attendees the day prior to the beginning of the conference to outplant weaving materials such as: pū hala, ʻieʻie, makaloa, and ʻolonĝ to restore native forests in partnership with conservation organizations.
-Kumu panel discussions on topics like ʻŝlelo Hawaiʻi in fiber arts are hosted daily.
+150 students will be invited to the opening and closing ceremonies of the conference, and learn the associated protocols of gathering and utilizing weaving materials.
+Huakaʻi (excursions) will be open to conference attendees the day prior to the beginning of the conference to outplant weaving materials such as: pū hala, ʻieʻie, makaloa, and ʻolonĝ to restore native forests in partnership with conservation organizations .
+Kumu panel discussions on topics like ʻŝlelo Hawaiʻi in fiber arts will be hosted daily.

-Local favorites are served at the culminating celebration, and students are encouraged to wear or display items they created throughout the conference.
-Live Hawaiian musicians entertain between the silent and live auctions hosted that evening.
-The proceeds are used to bring more kumu to the conference and provide scholarships for conference attendees.
-The dinner, Hawaiian craft fair and workshops in the lobby are open to participants and the general public.
+Local favorites will be served at the culminating celebration, and students will be encouraged to wear or display the items they created throughout the conference.
+Live Hawaiian musicians will entertain between the silent and live auctions hosted that evening.
+The proceeds will be used to bring more kumu to the conference and go towards scholarships for conference attendees.
+The dinner, Hawaiian craft fair and workshops in the lobby will be open to participants and the general public.